UniMath/agda-unimath/src/metric-spaces/action-of-isometries-on-cauchy-approximations-pseudometric-spaces.lagda.md

-# The action of isometries on Cauchy approximations in pseudometric spaces
+# The action on Cauchy approximations of isometries between pseudometric spaces

 ```agda
 module metric-spaces.action-of-isometries-on-cauchy-approximations-pseudometric-spaces where